 Earth Guardians may help lead cleanup efforts, assist camps with sustainable practices, and serve as visible reminders of our shared responsibility to leave the land as we found it.
 This role is ideal for people who enjoy working outdoors, connecting with others, and helping protect the environment for future gatherings.

 The goal of the Greeter team is to help participants transition from the outside world into the community space of the event.
-This may involve offering guidance, sharing information, or simply providing a kind and welcoming presence.
-Volunteers who enjoy meeting new people, creating positive first impressions, and fostering connection tend to thrive in this role.
+This may involve offering guidance, answering basic questions, sharing important information, or simply providing a warm and welcoming presence.
+Volunteers who enjoy meeting new people, creating positive first impressions, and helping things run smoothly tend to thrive in this role.

 The Medics department supports participant health and safety by providing basic medical assistance and coordinating response efforts when needed.
 Volunteers in this area help maintain a calm, professional presence and assist qualified medical personnel in caring for participants.